 ELECTRICAL OUTLETS: Electricity in Tonga is 240 volts, 50 cycles, and the plugs are the heavy, angled type used in Australia and New Zealand.
 You will need a converter plug to recharge phones, cameras etc. There are many styles and types to choose from and you may find them at your local hardware store.
 Several digital camera batteries, recharging cords and extra memory cards are recommended while traveling.
 Here is a photo of the plug used in Tonga and a link to one of many options for purchase online.

 WIFI CONNECTION: Your cell phones may work in some areas of Tonga, although phone calls back home can be expensive.
 We suggest that you call your provider to see what the fees are for calls, texting and international plans.
 You may want to set up a Skype account on a "smart phone" before arriving to Tonga.
 The "facetime" app has also been used effectively while in Tonga.
-There will be wifi connection in the dining area at Matafonua, The Hideaway and Vava'u Villa,Lodge, all three of our destinations.
+There will be wifi connection in the dining area at Matafonua, The Hideaway, Mala Island and Vava'u Villa,Lodge, all four of our destinations.
 Connection speed may be slow and inconsistent, however during our last trip to Tonga the connection was working quite well at all three locations.
-The Hideaway charges a small fee for internet access.
+Some of our hotels charge a small fee for internet access.

 Photo Credit: Kim Powell

 HOW TO REACH OUR GROUP: In the event of an emergency back home, our group can be reached at Ha'apai by email to "Nina" at: email@example.com.
 We can be reached on Eua Island at the Hideaway by email to "Natie" at: firstname.lastname@example.org.
-At the Vava'u Villa by email to Vanessa at: email@example.com.
+Mala Island at: email@example.com and the Vava'u Villa by email at: firstname.lastname@example.org

 A final email will be sent to you with more details on how family members may contact us in the event of an emergency back home.
 The Matafonua Lodge on Ha'apai is: 011 67- 69- 766.
 The Hideaway on Eua Island telephone contact is: 011 676- 50-255.
 The Vava'u Villa telephone contact is: 011 676 71010.